 Another important factor that is considered important is picking of the flowers.
-Flowers can add a huge impact on the environment due to fertilizers used and gas emissions that are released to transport the flowers.
+Flowers can add a huge impact on the environment due to fertilizers generic xanax not as good used and gas emissions that are released to transport the flowers.
 Many green wedding planners opt to have their flowers supplied by organic florist or even to grow their own.

 Another common practice is to consider what to do with the flowers after the wedding, Some weddings have had flowers that are replanted after the big day to minimize waste and allow the flowers to continue to grow afterwards.